 Autistic stimming, or ‘self stimulating’ behaviour – calming, satisfying and recalibrating

-(4)Both conditions/disorders affect the central nervous system, which is responsible for movement, language, memory, and social and focusing skills.
+(4)Both conditions affect the central nervous system, which is responsible for movement, language, memory, and social and focusing skills.
 (Source – CHADD).

-(5)Studies show that up to 50% of individuals with ASD also manifest ADHD symptoms (particularly at pre-school age).
-Similarly, estimates suggest two-thirds of individuals with ADHD show features of ASD – source – Leitner.)
+(5)Studies show that up to 50% of individuals with autism also manifest ADHD symptoms (particularly at pre-school age).
+Similarly, estimates suggest two-thirds of individuals with ADHD show features of autism – source – Leitner.)